luizpancini/AeroBeams.jl/docs/src/index.md

 - Vibration/Stability: an eigenvalue-based (linearized) analysis of small motions about a deformed state.
 - Dynamic: time-marching.

 A simple built-in post-processing tool allows the visualization of the results.
-Here is an example of the large-displacement motion of the [Pazy](https://nescacademy.nasa.gov/workshops/AePW3/public/wg/largedeflection) wing benchmark upon encountering a continuous gust (simulated atmospheric turbulence):
+Here is an example of the large-displacement motion of the [Pazy wing](https://nescacademy.nasa.gov/workshops/AePW3/public/wg/largedeflection) benchmark upon encountering a continuous gust (simulated atmospheric turbulence):

 ![Pazy Wing Continuous 1D Gust Deformation](assets/PazyWingContinuous1DGust_deformation.gif)

-Purely structural problems (in the abscence of aerodynamic loads) can analyzed as well, such as the "flying spaghetti" proposed by [[8]](#8):
+Purely structural problems (in the abscence of aerodynamic loads) can analyzed as well, such as the "flying spaghetti"[^9]:

 ![flying spaghetti](assets/flyingSpaghetti2D_deformation.gif)